OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 The two configuration properties that must be set are:

 - `OPENVIDU_RECORDING`: enables OpenVidu recording module.
 Another Docker image ([openvidu/openvidu-recording](https://hub.docker.com/r/openvidu/openvidu-recording/){:target="_blank"}) will be downloaded only during the first run of the container.
 - `OPENVIDU_RECORDING_PATH`: where to store the recorded video files on the host machine.
-OpenVidu Server must have write access to this path.
+The OpenVidu deployment must have write access to this path.

 It is also necessary to mount 2 volumes: